 Once you are officially divorced in Missouri, a decree is entered which dictates the terms of your divorce: child support, spousal support, and custody arrangements.
 These arrangements are binding to both parties to the divorce, but that does not mean that they cannot be changed in certain situations.
 When those certain circumstances exist, a party may move for a post-decree modification in order to possibly make changes.

-At the Joshua Wilson Law Firm, we work hard to change the divorce decree in order to fit your changing needs.
+At the Higher Level Legal Law Firm, we work hard to change the divorce decree in order to fit your changing needs.
 There are specific requirements that must be met before a post-decree modification will be granted.
 Failure to meet these requirements will likely result in a denial of your request.
-Joshua Wilson is an experienced attorney with years of experience in post-decree modification who will put that experience to work for you.
+Our team are experienced attorneys with years of experience in post-decree modification who will put that experience to work for you.

 What is a Post-Decree Modification?